-Leadership Alabama is a statewide nonprofit organization which each year brings together a class of 50-60 participants for four two and one half day retreats in a nine month period.
-The program objective is to present to the participants a series of issues-oriented forums based on the belief that knowledge is a key element and prime motivator of leadership.
-Class members visit communities across the state, and as they seek a mutual understanding of the problems and priorities facing the state, they also seek to invent vital solutions to the challenges that define the future of our state.
+Leadership Alabama is a statewide nonprofit organization that brings together each fall a class of 50-60 participants for four two-and-a-half day retreats in a nine-month period.
+The program objective is to present a series of issues-oriented forums based on the belief that knowledge is a key element and prime motivator of leadership.
+Class members visit communities across the state, and as they seek a mutual understanding of the state’s problems and priorities, they also seek to invent vital solutions to the challenges that define the future of Alabama.

-Each fall, fifty to sixty accomplished leaders from around the state are selected to participate in Leadership Alabama.
-These educational programs present the many social, economic and governmental complexities associated with an issue to stimulate inquiry, analysis and avenues for involvement.
-Among the issues challenging our state:
+Educational programs present the many social, economic and governmental complexities associated with issues to stimulate inquiry, analysis and avenues for involvement.
+Some of the current issues challenging our state are: